 A lawyer representing 30 homeowners filed papers in late August seeking appointment of an official committee to represent borrowers.
-ResCap is the mortgage-servicing subsidiary of non- bankrupt Ally Financial Inc. (ALLY)
+ResCap is the mortgage-servicing subsidiary of non- bankrupt Ally Financial Inc. (ALLY:US)

 Aside from the one homeowner on the creditors’ committee, the borrowers contended that everyone else on the panel has interests adverse to homeowners.

 Rather than the expense attendant to having another official committee where ResCap would pay professional fees, Glenn said he favored an initiative by the creditors’ committee to hire special counsel “with expertise in homeowners’ foreclosure issues.”